 Guests can relax in the patios and enjoy an open air tile jacuzzi on the terrace and a mirador/solarium with view on the Cathedral, the churches of San Pedro and La Trinidad and the Castillo San Felipe.
 The house is on a north-south axis and enjoys plenty of natural ventilation.

 This is the main bedroom with 1 king bed, a library filled with an interesting collection of books from all over the world and a tv area with sofa or twin bed.
 Private bathroom with sea souvenirs from Massawa.
 Minibar, wifi, a small flat screen tv.
 Africa inspired decoration.
 400 count sheets, hard and soft pillows.
-The atmosphere, cozy and exotic, the tones from whites to khakis and the cotton mosquito net around the bed will take you to the shores of the Red (URL HIDDEN) part of a broader Colombian reawakening, the city is resurfacing with boutique hotels, fusion-seeking restaurants and new fashion labels that turn sleepy towns into global destinations.
+The atmosphere, cozy and exotic, the tones from whites to khakis and the cotton mosquito net around the bed will take you to the shores of the Red (Website hidden by Airbnb) part of a broader Colombian reawakening, the city is resurfacing with boutique hotels, fusion-seeking restaurants and new fashion labels that turn sleepy towns into global destinations.
 Tourists are descending on its galleries, strolling idly down its byways, reveling with locals at New Year’s Eve parties in public plazas.
 Travelers now call it Latin America’s hippest secret."
-The New York Times May 2, 2010
+The New York Times May 2, (Phone number hidden by Airbnb)

 "Take a dash of faded colonial grandeur, then add a dose of sultry nightlife and an influx of cosmopolitan travelers seeking the next great Caribbean hot spot.
 Oliver Schwaner-Albright sets his sights on an emerging Colombian getaway that delivers all this and more."
-Travel + Leisure April 2008
+Travel + Leisure April (Phone number hidden by Airbnb)

 "David Ebershoff visits this dreamy city by the sea, a place that wears its rich history as lightly as it does its languorous charm."
-Conde Nast Traveller March 2007
+Conde Nast Traveller March (Phone number hidden by Airbnb)